AlexChekel1337/DisplayCornerRadius/README.md

 # DisplayCornerRadius

 [![Swift Package Manager Compatible](https://img.shields.io/badge/SPM-compatible-brightgreen.svg?style=flat)](https://github.com/apple/swift-package-manager)
-DisplayCornerRadius is a package inspired by [ScreenCorners](https://github.com/kylebshr/ScreenCorners) that allows your views to match the rounding of the display.
+DisplayCornerRadius is a package inspired by [ScreenCorners](https://github.com/kylebshr/ScreenCorners) and it allows your views to match the rounding of the display.

 ## Important